 Partner Program Allocation and Funding

-In the 2022-23 academic year hiring cycle, there are not any Partner Program faculty lines available.
+In the 2023-24 academic year hiring cycle, there are limited Partner Program faculty lines available.

 Step 1: Search committee chairs should send an email to Faculty Excellence with the names and email addresses of all interviewees who are invited for a campus visit.
 Please note that this step is very important.